alshoja/laravel-api-crud/README.md

-# Laravel Api for Testing
+# Laravel CRUD- Api for Testing

 Download this packge to test API CRUD for any Front End Frameworks